 The answer will vary by state — contact your Regional Partner for details specific to your state and district.
 You can also find an overview of state certification requirements here (click on the “Certification” tab near the top).

 All Code.org course materials are free — now and forever.
 There may be a fee associated with professional development (varies by region), but every region offers scholarships and discounts that you may qualify for (check here).
 Other costs, like devices and other classroom supplies, internet access, and administrative support, will vary by region and class size.
 You can take a look at hardware and internet requirements for Code.org courses here.

 Code.org offers a number of scholarships and discounts for teachers attending our professional development workshops.
-Other funding sources, like Perkins funds, may also be available to you.
+Other funding sources, like Perkins funds and state funding, may also be available to you.
 Contact your Regional Partner to learn more about the funding options available.